Union Pacific Big Boy: Operation

+Upon their arrival on Union Pacific property in 1941, the Big Boys were assigned to the Utah Division's First Sub, between Ogden and Green River, which included the 1.14% grade for which they were designed.
+From February 1943 to November of the same year, three Big Boys were assigned to the Los Angeles & Salt Lake Line and ran between Ogden and Milford, Utah.
+In 1944, with the arrival of additional Challengers and the second order of Big Boys, their operating territory was expanded east from Green River to Cheyenne over the Wyoming Division's Fifth, Sixth, and Seventh Subs.
+Beginning in 1948, with Challenger locomotives taking over the bulk of service between Ogden and Green River, the Big Boys saw only occasional service on the Utah Division, while their operating territory was expanded to include the line south from Cheyenne to Denver.
+Between 1950 and 1957, they were occasionally assigned to handle trains east of Cheyenne to North Platte over the Nebraska Division's Third Sub.
+In the final years of steam on the UP, where the locomotives were only fired up to help with the fall rush traffic, the Big Boys saw service only between Cheyenne and Laramie.

+In April 1943, UP borrowed a dynamometer car from AT&SF to evaluate Big Boy performance.
+Several test runs were made on the Evanston Subdivision from Ogden to Evanston (76 miles), and it was found that a Big Boy could consume 11 tons of coal and 12,000 gallons of water an hour operating at full throttle, producing 6,290 drawbar horsepower at 41.4 mph.
+Designed to haul 3,600 tons up the 1.14% ruling gradient over this subdivision, the tests demonstrated that a Big Boy could handle 4,200 tons, running at an average speed of 18 to 20 mph between those two division points.

 The locomotives were held in high regard by crews, who found them sure-footed and more “user friendly” than other motive power.
-They were capable machines, and their rated hauling tonnage was increased several times over the years.
-But postwar increases in the price of coal and labor, along with the advent of efficient, cost-effective diesel-electric power, spelled the end of their operational lives.
-Nonetheless, they were among the last steam locomotives withdrawn from service on the Union Pacific.
+They were capable machines, and their rated hauling tonnage was increased several times over the years (see section on tonnage ratings).

+Postwar increases in the price of coal and labor, along with the advent of efficient, cost-effective diesel-electric power, spelled the end of their operational lives.
+They were among the last steam locomotives withdrawn from service on the Union Pacific.
 The last revenue train hauled by a Big Boy ended its run early in the morning on July 21, 1959.
-Most were stored operational until 1961; four remained in operational condition at Green River, Wyoming until 1962.
+Most were stored in operational condition until 1961; four remained in operational condition at Green River, Wyoming, until 1962.
 Their duties were assumed by diesel locomotives and gas turbine-electric locomotives.

 In 2019, Union Pacific completed the restoration of No. 4014 and placed it in excursion service.
 The locomotive was sent on a tour in celebration of the 150th anniversary of the completion of the First transcontinental railroad.